XYSheldon/homebridge-http-betterdisplay/README.md

 First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
 Refer to the repo for instructions.
-Then run the following command to install `homebridge-http-lightbulb`
+Then run the following command to install `homebridge-http-betterdisplay`

 ```
-sudo npm install -g homebridge-http-lightbulb
+sudo npm install -g XYSheldon/homebridge-http-betterdisplay
 ```

 ## Updating the light bulb state in HomeKit

-All characteristic from the _'lightbulb'_ service have the permission to `notify` the HomeKit controller of state changes. `homebridge-http-lightbulb` supports two concepts to send state changes to HomeKit.
+All characteristic from the _'lightbulb'_ service have the permission to `notify` the HomeKit controller of state changes. `homebridge-http-betterdisplay` supports two concepts to send state changes to HomeKit.

 ### The 'pull' way:

-The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-lightbulb` requests the state of the light in an specified interval (pulling) and sends the value to HomeKit.
+The 'pull' way is probably the easiest to set up and supported in every scenario. `homebridge-http-betterdisplay` requests the state of the light in an specified interval (pulling) and sends the value to HomeKit.
 However the pull way is currently only supported for the _'On'_ characteristic!
 Look for `pullInterval` in the list of configuration options if you want to configure it.